 We are best known for writing for animation, for comedy and for children, or often all three.
-We generate concepts together, but it's usually Myles that does the physical writing of screenplays.
+We generate concepts together, but it's usually Myles that does the physical writing.
 Myles has written over seventy commissioned scripts for TV, games, short film and online with durations varying from thirty seconds to an hour.

 Most of our animations are comedy, though we have ventured into dark fairy tales too.
 We started out writing short animated sketches and continue to create ideas for short series and individual sketches.
 We have also developed and made a half hour comedy pilot.

 As well as developing and producing original concepts for The Brothers McLeod, Myles has also written for a number of other production companies.
-Things you might have heard of include: Noddy in Toyland (FIVE), SpongeBob SquarePants (Nickelodeon games), Frankenstein's Cat (BBC), Octonauts (BBC) and Jungle Junction (Disney).
+These include: Octonauts (BBC), Tilly and Friends (BBC), SpongeBob SquarePants (Nickelodeon games), Frankenstein's Cat (BBC), and Percy's Tiger Tales (Fabrique D'images).
 For a full CV, please contact our agent.

 We have produced a number of short run series in both comedy and children's.
 We created, wrote and produced Sticks for BBC Comedy.
 We have also written and produced three short series for children's BBC: Pedro and Frankensheep (concept by Phil Cooper), also Quiff and Boot and The Approximate History of Maths.

-Myles' current ambition is to get a few more spec scripts under his belt.
+Myles still has a number of personal passion projects that he hopes to make time for.
 A few years ago he wrote his first feature which he's hoping to revisit one of these days.
-In 2008 he wrote an on-spec script of Doctor Who for the sheer hell of it.
-He has recently completed drafts of a play, a radio sitcom pilot and a children's novel.
+In 2008 he wrote an on-spec script of Doctor Who because... well, he loves Doctor Who.